tolleiv/nuimo-fhem/README.md

  * `-host` the hostname or address of the fhem telnet server - defaults to `localhost`
  * `-port` the port number of the fhem telnet server - defaults to `7072`

- Once running it will try to connect to any nearby Nuimo device.
-In order to keep the connection open, the programm will read the battery state after some timeout which can be configured with:
+Once running, it will try to connect to any nearby Nuimo device.
+In order to keep the connection open, the programm will read the battery state after some keepalive time which can be configured with:

  * `-keepalive` the default value is 300 seconds